sysadminamit/Udacity-Deep-Reinforcement-learning-Project-1/Report.md

 ## Results

 ### Training Plot
-Plot showing the RL training with respect to average rewards over last 100 episodes.
+The agent was able to solve the environment by achieving score of 13 over 100 consecutive episodes after 274 episodes.
 ![Episodes vs Score Per Episode](Image/plot.jpg)

 ### Training Output